Saffron: Western Europe

 Saffron was a notable ingredient in certain Roman recipes such as jusselle and conditum.
 Such was the Romans' love of saffron that Roman colonists took it with them when they settled in southern Gaul, where it was extensively cultivated until Rome's fall.
 With this fall, European saffron cultivation plummeted.
 Competing theories state that saffron only returned to France with 8th-century AD Moors or with the Avignon papacy in the 14th century AD.
 Similarly, the spread of Islamic civilisation may have helped reintroduce the crop to Spain and Italy.

 The 14th-century Black Death caused demand for saffron-based medicaments to peak, and Europe imported large quantities of threads via Venetian and Genoan ships from southern and Mediterranean lands such as Rhodes.
 The theft of one such shipment by noblemen sparked the fourteen-week-long Saffron War.
 The conflict and resulting fear of rampant saffron piracy spurred corm cultivation in Basel; it thereby grew prosperous.
 The crop then spread to Nuremberg, where endemic and insalubrious adulteration brought on the Safranschou code—whereby culprits were variously fined, imprisoned, and executed.
 Meanwhile, cultivation continued in southern France, Italy, and Spain.

+Direct archaeological evidence of mediaeval saffron consumption in Scandinavia comes from the wreck of the royal Danish-Norwegian flagship, Gribshunden.
+The ship sank in 1495 while on a diplomatic mission to Sweden.
+Excavations in 2021 revealed concentrations of saffron threads and small "pucks" of compressed saffron powder, along with fresh ginger, cloves, and pepper.
+Surprisingly, the saffron retained its distinctive odour even after more than 500 years of submersion in the Baltic Sea.

 The Essex town of Saffron Walden, named for its new specialty crop, emerged as a prime saffron growing and trading centre in the 16th and 17th centuries but cultivation there was abandoned; saffron was re-introduced around 2013 as well as other parts of the UK (Cheshire).